Academic Support and Disability Services

 Compliance standards are set by Section 508 of the Rehabilitation Act of 1973 that requires federal agencies to provide software and website accessibility to people with disabilities.
 When websites are 508 Compliant, they are accessible to all users.
 This can mean that they are compatible with assistive technology, such as screen readers.

-The Juilliard School is in the midst of a comprehensive web redesign.
+The Juilliard School is in the midst of a comprehensive accessibility review.
 One of the goals of this project is to make the new site natively compliant with WCAG 2.0 and ADA Section 508.

 Have suggestions or notice any accessibility issues?